Consumer Bankruptcy and Wealth

-Many consumers worry about their future after they file bankruptcy.
+Many consumers worry about their future of bankruptcy and wealth after they file bankruptcy.
 However banks have found consumers who file bankruptcy are far more wealthy.
 Persons who fail to file bankruptcy as a financial tool when it is necessary lose money!
 The decision to file bankruptcy needs to be based on when does it make sense to do it financially.

 The Federal Reserve Bank of New York and a second Philadelphia banking report found: